H-3000 - Welding machine Vevor - Free user manual and instructions

 5. SETTING UP TO WELD

-Use the tip on the handle to active the trigger
+Use the tip on the handle to activate the trigger.

 We continue to be committed to provide you tools with competitive price.
 "Save Half", "Half Price" or any other similar expressions used by us only represents an estimate of savings you might benefit from buying certain tools with us compared to the major top brands and does not necessarily mean to cover all categories of tools offered by us.
 You are kindly reminded to verify carefully when you are placing an order with us if you are actually saving half in comparison with the top major brands.